Miguel Moutinho, PharmD, PhD

 Bio

-Miguel Moutinho, PharmD, PhD, joined the Department of Anatomy, Cell Biology and Physiology at Indiana University School of Medicine in 2017 as a postdoctoral researcher.
-Prior to joining IU, he pursed a PharmD and a PhD in Cellular and Molecular Biology, with a focus on Neurobiology, at the Faculty of Pharmacy, University of Lisbon.
+Miguel Moutinho, PharmD, PhD, joined the Department of Medical and Molecular Genetics at the Indiana University School of Medicine as an Assistant Professor in 2025.
+He initially came to IUSM for his postdoctoral training in the Department of Anatomy, Cell Biology and Physiology.
+Prior to that, he earned both a PharmD and a PhD in Cellular and Molecular Biology, with a focus on Neurobiology, at the Faculty of Pharmacy, University of Lisbon

 Dr. Moutinho's research has been focused on the molecular and cellular mechanisms underlying Alzheimer's disease and related dementias (ADRD).
 His graduate work was centered around neuronal cholesterol metabolism, and during his postdoctoral training, he shifted his focus to study the role of the brain-resident immune cells, microglia in ADRD.